 You even get crackling on your pork joints when using a halogen.
 Steaks can be prepared to perfection and even bacon comes out just the way you want it - that's something you won't achieve in a microwave!

-Halogen ovens are available to buy at major UK stores including Maplin Electronics, Homebase, Tesco, Quest, Abode, Your Kitchen, Argos, Ideal World, Debenhams Extra, John Lewis, Currys, Coopers of Stortford, Amazon, eBay and Appliances Direct.
-We feature ovens from many of these reputable stores.
+Halogen ovens are available to buy at major UK stores including Maplin Electronics, Homebase, Tesco, Quest, Abode, Your Kitchen, Argos, Ideal World, Debenhams Extra, John Lewis, Currys, Coopers of Stortford, eBay and Appliances Direct.
+We feature some great products from Amazon.

 A real eye opener when you invest in a halogen oven is how well they cook meats, fish, veggie dishes and even pizzas - things you just can't prepare as successfully and tastily in a microwave oven.